Prukutu/AOES-CLIM-Python-and-Prog/_episodes/01-intro.md

 For this lesson we will begin using the Python programming language.
 For examples used in class:

-1. Create a new directory via your account on the COLA servers called:
+1. Log onto HOPPER and create a new directory in your home directory called:
 `swc-python`

-2. Copy the following two files from `/homes/dirmeyer/classes/f2021` to your new directory:
+2. Copy the following two files from `/home/pdirmeye/classes/clim680_2022/` to your new directory:
 `python-novice-inflammation-code.zip`
 `python-novice-inflammation-data.zip`